e2b-dev/fragments/docs/staycy-memory-system-plan.md

 ### 2.3 Why this schema works

 **Messages carry their own embeddings.** No separate vector table to sync.
 When a message is saved, its embedding is stored in the same row.
 The HNSW index on `embedding` column gives sub-100ms approximate nearest neighbor search over millions of rows.

+**Change summaries bridge conversation and code.** The conversation DB captures what was said (“make the hero more dramatic”).
+Git captures what changed in the code (the actual diff).
+The `change_summary` column bridges these — it’s an LLM-generated, human-readable description of what actually changed: “Changed Hero.tsx: overlay 40%→70%, font Inter→Playfair Display, added bottom gradient #1a365d.”
+This is what Stacy references when the PM asks “what did we do last time?” or when she needs to understand the impact of a past decision.
+Raw diffs are never stored — they’re verbose, token-heavy, and git already has them.
+Only the summarized change matters for memory.

 **PM facts are simple rows, not a graph.** Each fact is a self-contained statement with a type, a confidence score, and provenance (which conversation/message it was extracted from).
 When a new fact contradicts an old one, the old fact is soft-deleted and linked to its replacement via `superseded_by`.
 This gives you a complete history of how Stacy’s understanding of each PM evolved over time.